 Adobe Acrobat Reader: The Adobe Acrobat Reader is an excellent tool for viewing PDF (Portal Document Format) files online.
-Many of your professors -- and UDM's database vendors) -- provide documents as PDF, as these files can be viewed by anyone with a PDF reader.
+Many of your professors -- and Detroit Mercy's database vendors) -- provide documents as PDF, as these files can be viewed by anyone with a PDF reader.
 The Acrobat Reader can be downloaded for free from Adobe's web site.
 Note: on the download page, an "additional offer" is preselected for you.
 We recommend you do NOT install this additional software.

 Program Requirements: Check your program's page on this site to see what additional hardware and software may be required.
 Most programs will require Microsoft Office.
 Others may require you have access to a scanner for digitizing hand-written assignments, or a headset with a microphone for participating in online classroom sessions.

 Introduction to Blackboard - University of Detroit Mercy's Online Course Site